-Here is a brief chat our CEO had with the International Council of Shopping Centers: ICSC regarding smarter WiFi's impact on Owners and Developers.
+Below is a brief chat our CEO, Mike Perrone had with the International Council of Shopping Centers: ICSC regarding smarter WiFi's impact on owners and developers.

 Mike Perrone: Thanks for having me.

 Jesse: Talk to me a little bit more about what exactly SocialSign.in is, and what you guys offer.